thread and yarn

 To keep your colour looking lovely, there are some principles to keep in mind:

 I wanted ethically sourced yarn spun in the UK, free from plastic.
 After lots of research and testing, I've chosen some lovely, robust bases.
 With that said, I'm also keen to re-normalise mending of clothes when the time comes for repair!
+I'd much rather mend than introduce new plastic into the environment.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.